-VISUAL ARTS EXHIBITION - OUR ANNUAL ARTSHOW EVENT
+VISUAL ARTS EXHIBITION - CAPA SHOWCASE

-Every year the Visual Arts teachers and students stage the Annual Visual Arts Exhibition in the School Hall in Term 3.
-It coincides with the completion of HSC Bodies of Work.
+Every year the Visual Arts teachers and students stage the Annual Visual Arts Exhibition in the School Hall in Term 3, which coincides with the completion of the HSC Bodies of Work.
+All years from Year 7 to 12 are showcased.